House chores keep piling up? We are here to give you a hand.

 It appears that the COVID-19 restrictions have taken something from people, but they have also given something back.
 And that is free time.
 The necessary time to finally go through everything that’s been piling up for months, even years, and freeing up some space for the new and more important stuff.

-Moreover, the lack of social contact and the necessity to be in an enclosed space for long can easily trigger anxiety and other similar conditions in a lot of people.
+Moreover, the lack of social contact and the necessity to be in an enclosed space for a long can easily trigger anxiety and other similar conditions in a lot of people.
 So, it’s easy to understand why so many turned to cleaning and organising as a form of therapy.
 Decluttering can help us take our mind off things, it can trigger positive memories, fix our mood and, therefore, reduce anxiety before it takes over us.

 Similar is the effect that gardening has on us.
 Seems like the pandemic has put Aussies into a gardening frenzy and there are good reasons for it.
 For starters, the unexpected extra free time has provoked many people to learn a new skill or take up a hobby.

-The backyard provides a safe outdoor space for kids to play or for adults to read a book, while enjoying some sun and fresh air.
-So it’s only natural for one to pay more attention to this area and want not just to make it look good, but be also safe for the family members.
+The backyard provides a safe outdoor space for kids to play or for adults to read a book while enjoying some sun and fresh air.
+So it’s only natural for one to pay more attention to this area and want not just to make it look good, but also safe for the family members.

 “The most common service we’re being called for is weeding and removing leaves and waste, so the kiddos can play outdoors safely.”, he also adds.

-Despite all that has happened over the past year, there is a quarter (28%) of Australians who admit that the pandemic hasn’t changed their cleaning habits and that they continue to look after their homes the same way they did before the COVID-19’s arrival.
+Despite all that has happened over the past year, there is a quarter (28%) of Australians admit that the pandemic hasn’t changed their cleaning habits and that they continue to look after their homes the same way they did before COVID-19’s arrival.

 How exactly do they do it?
 The research data shows that a quarter (25%) of Aussies normally dedicate more than three hours per week to cleaning their homes.
 However, pandemic or no pandemic, the hate for certain cleaning tasks remains all the same.